luisrac/purview-samples/IaC/vms-with-SHIR-existing-VNET/README.md

 This template can help you create self-hosted IR and make it workable in azure VMs.
 The VM must join in an existing VNET.

-The following pictures show you how to get requirted parameters:
+The following pictures show you how to get required parameters:
 ![Purview scan endpoint](../../images/purview-scan-endpoint.png)